 Certified Personal Trainers Can Make More Money

-Because trainers with a personal training certification are often preferred when it comes to being hired by fitness facilities and the general public, this can often lead to better income opportunities due to increase opportunities to attract more clients.
+Because trainers with certification are often preferred when it comes to being hired by fitness facilities and the general public, this can often lead to better income opportunities due to increase opportunities to attract more clients.

-Additionally, fitness professionals with a higher level of education and learning have an opportunity to demand a higher rate of pay compared to those with lesser or no education background.
+Fitness professionals with a higher level of education and learning can demand a higher pay rate compared to those with lesser or no educational background.

 Why Should I Get A NASM Personal Trainer Certification?

-Now, let’s look at the 5 reasons getting your NASM certification for personal training is worth it.
+Now, let’s look at the 5 reasons getting your NASM certification for a personal training career is worth it.

 1. The National Academy of Sports Medicine (NASM) Impact

-The National Academy of Sports Medicine is more than just a personal training company.
+The National Academy of Sports Medicine is more than just a training company.

-For over 30 years, NASM has been a global leader in personal training by helping personal trainers, coaches, and clients achieve their health and fitness goals, personally and through careers.
+For over 30 years, NASM has been a global leader in personal training by helping personal trainers, coaches, and clients achieve their fitness goals, personally and through careers.

 They’ve also partnered with over ten thousand gyms and health and fitness clubs to provide location and employment opportunities for new and experienced trainers.